Skip to main content

 Journalist Explores Teen Sex Addiction

-By Stephen C. Schultz As a partner in a Residential Treatment Center (RTC) that works with students who are demonstrating out of control sexual behavior, I regularly get calls and emails from the media .
-Some are legitimately interested in learning more about the issue…others are only looking for a few controversial or humorous sound bites.
+By Stephen C. Schultz As an executive in a Residential Treatment Center (RTC) that works with students who are demonstrating Problematic Sexual Behavior (PSB), I regularly get calls and emails from the media.
+Some are legitimately interested in learning more about the issue… others are only looking for a few controversial or humorous sound bites.
 I recently had a conversation with a journalist from the UK by the name of Trisha R. It was obvious through her questioning that she had some preconceived notions and ideas about sexual issues in general.
 I would like to share with you some of her questions and some of my responses.
-My reason for this is that I’m sure many parents probably have some of the same questions, even if not discussed with allied health professionals personally.
-She asked some very general questions that leaned towards a simplistic view of sexual issues.
-So, I tended to answer her questions with more refined questions.
+My reason for this is that I’m sure many parents probably have some of the same questions, even if they are not discussed personally with allied health professionals.
+She asked some very general questions that leaned toward a simplistic view of sexual issues, so I tended to answer her questions with more refined questions.
 Most parents want to avoid having t...

 Teen Therapeutic Interventions: A Quick Overview